Deciding to Apply

 Ann Arbor - Classes are held at Michigan Ross, in facilities designed specifically for the needs of the Executive MBA program.

-Los Angeles - Classes are held at the Hotel Indigo in Downtown Los Angeles, where the facilities and classroom experience provide an educational environment similar to the Ann Arbor campus.
+Los Angeles - Classes are held at the Hotel Indigo in Downtown Los Angeles, where the facilities and classroom experience provide an environment similar to that experienced on the Ann Arbor campus.

 See our locations page for more information >